 There are numerous business applications for ML technology, and we’ll talk about them later in the article.
-However, like any good thing, there are drawbacks and challenges in machine learning.
+However, like any good thing, there are drawbacks and challenges to machine learning.

 When anyone is making a decision, there is always some sort of bias involved.
-For example, if a person is trying to decide where to have dinner and with whom, numerous factors are coming into play - where did that person eat before, the time of the day, the mood and desire to talk (or not talk) during dinner.
+For example, if a person is trying to decide where to have dinner and with whom, numerous factors are coming into play: where did that person eat before, the time of the day, the mood, and the desire to talk (or not talk) during dinner.
 The answers most of the time will include a bit of bias based on previous experience.

 With machine learning algorithms, bias can also cause a problem.
 On the one hand, large amounts of information get rid of some bias because it becomes negligible and gets lost in the other information (for example, one bad review of a restaurant gets lost in a thousand good ones.)
 On the other hand, if your incoming training dataset is biased, all your results will be biased as well, and this is when machine learning goes wrong (if, for example, your dataset contains mostly negative reviews.)

 There are other challenges that you need to be aware of when dealing with data and training your ML algorithms.
 They aren’t a problem in themselves, but something you need to think about before you decide to implement machine learning algorithms into business processes.

 Data Collection & Usage

 If you simply collect information, nothing will happen (except for the fact that your storage would be full.)
 To transform incoming data into value-added business insights, you need to understand what kind of data you need and how you plan to use it.